eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

          To-Do

 #.
-Open your Matlab client to configure it.
+Open your MATLAB client to configure it.

-   (If Matlab client is installed in a system directory, we strongly suggest to open it with admin privileges, it is only necessary the first time to configure it).
+   (If MATLAB client is installed in a system directory, we strongly suggest to open it with admin privileges, it is only necessary the first time to configure it).

    .. image:: images/matlab-client.png
-      :alt: Matlab client
+      :alt: MATLAB client

 #.
-Add the integrations scripts to the Matlab PATH
+Add the integrations scripts to the MATLAB PATH

    - Press the **"Set Path"** button